Classport: Designing Runtime Dependency Introspection for Java: Design of

 The \textbf{\embedder} is the first key component of \tool, designed to bridge the gap between build-time and runtime visibility of dependency information.
 In Java Maven projects, dependency metadata is explicitly declared in the \pom and fully resolved during the build phase, but this information is not preserved in the final application artifacts.
 The \embedder addresses this limitation by capturing build-time dependency metadata and embedding it directly into the compiled artifacts, making it accessible at runtime.

-The \embedder takes as input the compiled artifacts of a target \maven project, i.e., the project's class files and the JARs of the project's dependencies.
-The compilation phase, step 1 in Figure~\ref{fig:overview}, ensures that all dependencies are resolved and available locally.
-For each dependency JAR, the \embedder locates the local version that was downloaded and processes each file within the JAR.
+The embedding process, illustrated in Figure~\ref{fig:overview}, proceeds in three stages.
+First, the \embedder takes as input the compiled artifacts of a \maven project, i.e., the project’s class files and the JARs of the project’s dependencies.
+The compilation phase, step 1 in Figure~\ref{fig:overview}, resolves the full transitive dependency graph of compile and runtime scopes (test-scoped dependencies are excluded as they do not appear in the final \uberjar) and ensures that all dependency JARs are available locally.
+Second, for each dependency JAR, the \embedder locates the local version that was downloaded and processes each file within the JAR.
 Depending on the resource it encounters, this processing involves different actions.
 For class files within a dependency JAR, i.e., compiled Java source files with \texttt{.class} extension, the \embedder embeds dependency metadata, i.e., its group, artifact, and version, using a bytecode transformation.
+If there are duplicate classes in the dependency JAR, the \embedder will embed the metadata for both classes.
+However, the JVM will only load one of them, so only one of the metadata will be visible at runtime.
 The same process is applied to the application classes, such as \textit{P.class} in Figure~\ref{fig:overview}, annotated with the project module information.
 In Figure~\ref{fig:overview}, the embedded information is represented by the $@$ symbol.